victoria-id/victoria_connect_api_documentation/webhook/webhook_receiver.md

 ## Retention

-Webhook payloads are kept in a live database for 31 days for the purpose of delayed delivery and analysis.
+Webhook payloads are kept in a live database for 31 days for delayed delivery and analysis.
 If a payload fails to be delivered by then, the payload is discarded.

 Payloads are designed to be small and not to include sensitive information.

-The 31 day retention refers to the live database only.
+The 31-day retention refers to the live database only.
 This does not exclude payloads from our backup policy.

 ---